-The Covid-19 pandemic will emphasize the importance of PR.
+The Covid-19 pandemic will emphasise the importance of PR.

 Many businesses will perish due to the financial impact of the Covid-19 pandemic.
 It’s sad, and there are no two ways about it.

-However, no matter how bad things are for your business right now, tough times is no excuse for communicating worse.
+However, no matter how bad things are for your business, tough times are no excuse for communicating worse.

 If anything, we should all strive to communicate better.

 The silver lining is that a crisis is an excellent opportunity to improve your public relations.